-Nutrient Amount Calories per aram Energy (calories) Male Female 2,500kcal 2,000kcal What is a calorie?
-What are carbohydrates?
-Carbohydrate of which sugars At least 260g 90g 4kcal Protein and muscles Protein 50g 4kcal What is Fat of which saturates Less than 70g Less than 20a 9kcal fat?
+Nutrient Amount Calories per gram Energy (calories) Male Female 2,500kcal 2,000kcal What is a calorie?
+Wh carbohyd Carbohydrate of which sugars At least 260g 90g 4kcal Protein mus Protein 50g 4kcal What is Fat of which saturates Less than 70g Less than 20a 9kcal fat at are ates?